Migraine Disease From a Different Perspective

 Status Migrainosus, also known as intractable migraine, is a migraine that lasts longer than 72 hours.
 The symptoms are more severe than a typical migraine and abortive medications are usually ineffective.
 This condition is very difficult to treat and inpatient hospitalization may be necessary for pain management and for the prevention of dehydration due to nausea/vomiting.
 Status Migrainosus generally occurs due to ineffective treatment, an adaptation to medication or when abortive medications are taken too late in the migraine cycle.

-A study found that greater than 80% of patients presenting with sinusitis meet the criteria for having migraine disease.
+A study found that greater than 80% of patients presenting with sinusitis met the criteria for migraine disease.
 It is hypothesized that the activation of the trigeminal-autonomic reflex causes sinus-like symptoms: mid-facial pain, stuffy nose, nasal drainage and loss of smell.
 The combination of sinus-like symptoms along with the ICHD-3 diagnostic criteria of migraine indicates a likely diagnosis of sinus migraine.
 It is important that all healthcare providers screen for migraine prior to diagnosing a patient with sinusitis.
 Sinus pathologies are usually ruled out prior to diagnosis of sinus migraine.
 The misdiagnosis of these similar conditions can lead to antibiotic misuse as well as unnecessary surgical intervention.